pu2clr/SI4735/README.md

 <BR>

-## About the SI4735
+## About the SI4732 and SI4735

+The SI4732-A10 and SI4735-D60 are DSP radio receiver IC from Silcon Labs.
+It has great performance on AM (LW/MW/SW) and local FM station. __It is important to note that the engineers and programmers at Silicon Labs did an excellent job by implementing all the internal resources in this IC family.
+This library implements just the interface  that allows you to use the SI473X resources with Arduino platform__.
-The Si4735 is DSP radio receiver IC from Silcon Labs.
-It has great performance on AM (LW/MW/SW) and local FM station.
-The SI4735 can be programmed by using commands and responses.
-You can contron it via a microcontroller like Arduino.
-To make the SI4735 perform an action, the microccontroller have to send a set of bytes (command and arguments) that the device interpret it and executes the given command.
+The SI473X can be programmed by sending commands and getting responses.
+You can control it via a microcontroller like Arduino using I2C communication protocol.
+To make the SI473X perform an action, the microcontroller has to send a set of bytes (command and arguments) that the device interprets and executes the given command.

 <BR>